Metric Residual Networks for Sample Efficient Goal-Conditioned Reinforcement Learning

 \mysection{Preliminaries} In this section, we first introduce the formal definition of the GCRL problem.
-Then we review the off-policy actor critic algorithm DDPG, and the hindsight experience replay (HER) method with goal relabeling for GCRL.
+Then we review the off-policy actor-critic algorithm DDPG and the hindsight experience replay (HER) method with goal relabeling for GCRL.
 DDPG+HER serves as the substrate algorithm within which we compare different neural architecture designs.

 \mysubsection{Goal-conditioned Reinforcement Learning} The goal-conditioned reinforcement learning problem can be formulated as a goal-conditioned Markov Decision Process, which is an 8-tuple $M_\text{gc} = (\gS, \gA, \gG, T, R, \gamma, \rho_0, \rho_\gG)$.
-Here, $\gS$, $\gA$ and $\gG$ are the state, action and goal spaces of the agent. $T: \gS \times \gA \rightarrow \gS$ is the transition dynamics. $R: \gS \times \gA \times \gG \rightarrow \mathbb{R}$ is the reward function. $\gamma$ is the discount factor. $\rho_0$ and $\rho_\gG$ are the initial state and target goal distributions.
+Here, $\gS$, $\gA$, and $\gG$ are the state, action, and goal spaces of the agent. $T: \gS \times \gA \rightarrow \gS$ is the transition dynamics. $R: \gS \times \gA \times \gG \rightarrow \mathbb{R}$ is the reward function. $\gamma$ is the discount factor. $\rho_0$ and $\rho_\gG$ are the initial state and target goal distributions.
 Concretely, at the start of each episode, an initial state $s_0 \sim \rho_0$ and a goal $g \sim \rho_\gG$ are sampled.
-The agent starts at $s_0$, and at each time step $t \geq 0$, it chooses action from a policy $\pi$, e.g. $a_t \sim \pi(\cdot \mid s_t)$.
+The agent starts at $s_0$, and at each time step $t \geq 0$, it chooses action from a policy $\pi$, e.g., $a_t \sim \pi(\cdot \mid s_t)$.
 It then receives a reward $r_{t,g} = R(s_t, a_t, g)$ and transitions to the next state $s_{t+1} \sim T(\cdot \mid s_t, a_t)$.
 The overall objective of the infinite-horizon GCRL problems is to maximize the following:

 where the reward $r_{t, g}$ is often defined as\footnote{There are two conventional setups: either the agent receives a reward of $1$ when reaching the goal and $0$ otherwise, or it receives $-1$ reward until it reaches the goal.
 In this work, without further specification, we assume the latter setting.}